boyplatform/board_memory/README.md

 # memory
 memory,One repo of boy distribute modality platform.
-Support web Intelligent data memory cache functions such as temp cache data storage, data operation of platform level input&amp;output, temp cache/flash data persistance and so on.
+Support web Intelligent&distribute data memory cache functions such as temp cache data storage, data operation of platform level input&amp;output, temp cache/flash data persistance and so on.